oscarotero/middleland/README.md

 ## Matchers

 As you can see in the example above, you can use an array of "matchers" to filter the requests that receive middlewares.
-You can use instances of `Middleland\Matchers\MatcherInterface` or booleans, but for comodity, the string values are also used to create `Middleland\Matchers\Path` instances.
+You can use callables, instances of `Middleland\Matchers\MatcherInterface` or booleans, but for comodity, the string values are also used to create `Middleland\Matchers\Path` instances.
 The available matchers are:

 Name | Description | Example
 -----|-------------|--------